 From Yoga Chi Gung Pilates to Resilient Health Body Technologies: Why the name change?

 I wanted a name to reflect the breadth and depth of experience I have with therapeutic exercise from several different cultural sources.
-The name change better reflects the way the practice has developed and deepened over the last eight years from what I have learned from Wee, Kee Jin and Yang, Zhen Hua.
+The name change better reflects the way the practice has developed and deepened over the last teb years from what I have learned from Wee, Kee Jin and Yang, Zhen Hua.
 They both come from lineages several centuries old in the traditions of and Taijiquan (Tai Chi) and Qigong, respectively.
 (Please note that I have adopted the more common spelling variant “Qigong” now rather than “Chi Gung”.)
 My experience with these teachers has taught me that Taijiquan cannot be accurately lumped under the banner of “Qigong”.
-To quote David Palmer, author of Qigong Fever (2007; p.
+To quote David Palmer, author of Qigong Fever Qigong Fever (2007; p.
 7):

 Qigong advocates often claim that Taijiquan, Taoist inner alchemy, Buddhist meditation etc. are actually forms of Qigong, but such a claim would be rejected or strongly qualified by representatives of those traditions.
 The names and meanings given to body technologies are points of contention, linked to the historical, social and even political situatedness of practitioners.
 (Palmer 2007; p.
 7)